sibmaks/tiny-injector/README.md

 # Using example

-Any class what has to be processed by library should be annotatted by this annotation:
+Any class what has to be processed by library should be annotated by this annotation:
 ```java
 xyz.tiny.injector.annotation.Component
 ```

-To execute injection you should call any of `buildInjections` methods in `xyz.tiny.injector.Injector` By defauly injector used class loader of current thread.
+To execute injection you should call any of `buildInjections` methods in `xyz.tiny.injector.Injector`.

+By default, injector used class loader of current thread.

 The return type is `IContext` interface, which contains all created components and their definitions.